A smoothed-Bayesian approach to frequency recovery from sketched data: Sketches with multiple hash functions

-We now discuss how to extend our approach to combine information from sketches produced by multiple independent hash functions, as in the general setting of the CMS of \citet{Cor(05)}.
-This extension strengthens the connection between our approach and the algorithmic approach of the CMS, reviewed in Appendix \ref{app-cms}.
-In fact, the latter is typically applied using multiple independent hash functions, in order to improve the efficiency of the data compression \citep[Chapter 2]{Cor(20)}.
-For simplicity, we focus on the problem of frequency recovery and do not discuss cardinality recovery using multiple hash functions, though similar approaches could also be utilized for that purpose.
+We discuss how to extend our smoothed-Bayesian approach to combine information from sketches produced by multiple independent hash functions, as in the general setting of the CMS of \citet{Cor(05)}.
+This strengthens the connection between our approach and the algorithmic approach of the CMS, reviewed in Appendix~\ref{app-cms}.
+In fact, the latter is typically applied using multiple independent hash functions, to make the data compression more efficient \citep[Chapter 2]{Cor(20)}.